Skip to content

 Just like ROI, a wellness VOI analysis also tries to compare employee well-being program participants to non-participants, but in addition to looking at dollars saved, they also look at other measures such as job satisfaction or employee morale.

 Value on investment is not a very easy term to understand because it’s not very descriptive.
-Typically, outcome measures that are part of wellness VOI are self-reported, require additional data collection and expense, and can be considered “softer” measures.
+Wellness VOI measures often rely on self-reported data, require additional data collection and expenses, and people consider them “softer” metrics.

 It’s clear that the best worksite well-being programs impact employee morale, but how exactly can employee morale be quantified?
-The same could be said for team cohesiveness, recruitment, or retention.
+The same applies to team cohesiveness, recruitment, or retention.

 How Should Wellness VOI Be Used?